muon2998/MSRS/README.md

 In the input_text_files folder, you will find
 - 1 text file that contains all the raw data (judge, abstract ID, score for each section, etc.)
 - 5 text files that contain the names of the judges
-  - *In hindsight, it would have been easier to just have one text or Excel file that contains 2 columns -- Judge and Concentration.
+  - *Note 1: In hindsight, it would have been easier to just have one text or Excel file that contains 2 columns -- Judge and Concentration.
 Then, the R script can pull the appropriate judges for each iteration of a specific concentration.*
+  - *Note 2: It could be worth changing the R Markdown file so that it takes input .xlsx or .csv files instead of .txt files since the former would be cleaner, and you wouldn't have to copy the data into a .txt file if it changes.*
 In the Example folder, you will find
 - PDF of running the R script on the "Clinical" concentration
 - Output files from R after running the "Clinical" concentration